belkale/awesome-naveen/README.md

 # Naveen's List Of Awesome Internet Resources
-The very best of internet.
+Curated list of good internet content.

 <pre>
 Where the mind is without fear and the head held high;